All of our content is written by humans, not robots. Learn More

 Comparing VPN Protocols: Speed, Security, Ease of Use, and Application

-To compare all five VPN protocols, we need to see how they do in three key areas: Speed, security, and ease of use.
-By doing so, we can figure out what they are best used for.
+To make an informed choice about VPN protocols, you need to understand how they stack up in real-world performance.
+We’ve evaluated each protocol across three critical dimensions that matter most to users.
 Here’s a quick comparison chart, but be sure to read on for a more detailed explanation.

 VPN protocols Speed Security Ease of use